danghung1202/awesome-note/episerver.md

 **How to update progress to client user when task is processing**

+> Using static variable to store global data for thread reading/writing

 **Reference**
 [How to create a nice looking admin plugin](https://world.episerver.com/blogs/Per-Nergard/Dates/2013/4/How-to-create-a-nice-looking-admin-plugin/)